Greenxertz/Greenxertz/README.md

 # Hello, I'm Marco👋

-I'm a passionate Learner from RSA who has a love for Technology.
+I'm a passionate Fullstack Developer from RSA who has a love for Technology.
 Here's a bit about me:
-- 🔭 I’m currently working on: My portfolio.
+- 🔭 I’m currently working on: My own Personal Projects.
-- 🌱 I’m currently learning: refining programming languages I have experience in, as well as platforms such as Docker and frameworks such as Angular and Flutter.
+- 🌱 I’m currently learning: refining programming languages I have experience in, as well as platforms such as Docker and frameworks such as Angular, Laravel and Flutter.
 - ⚡ Fun fact: Im Portuguese.

 ## Skills
-- Languages:  C#, C++, Delphi, HTML, PHP, and Javascript
+- Languages:  C#, C++, Delphi, HTML, Laravel, PHP, and Javascript
 - Databases: Microsoft SQL Server
 ## GitHub Stats
 ![](https://komarev.com/ghpvc/?username=Greenxertz&color=dc143c)